 Quest can arise from tragedy or life changing moments.

 More often than not a person finds their quest and calling amidst great hardship or in extreme life-changing moments.
-For example, The Apostle Paul was a persecutor of Christians and hunted them down with vigor.
-He had a life changing moment on the Damascus road, and thus, his life radically changed and his Quest began (Acts 9:1-8).
-Many full time missionaries will likewise tell you, that they too had a life changing experience, most likely while on a short term mission trip, and therefore decided to make a difference full time.
+For example, the Apostle Paul was a persecutor of Christians and hunted them down with vigor.
+Paul had a life changing moment on the Damascus road, and thus, his life radically changed (Acts 9:1-8).
+His quest began.
+Many full-time missionaries will likewise tell you that they too had a life changing experience, most likely while on a short term mission trip, and therefore decided to make it their life quest.
 Maybe you are going through a divorce, loss of a job, a crisis, or are deeply disillusioned with your place in the world?
 If so, take faith, because these moments of hardship can also lead to times of great rebirth and the beginning of a quest.